pip-services/pip-services-docs/content/en/net/container/refer/references_decorator.md

 #### Find
 Gets all component references that match the specified locator.
-Throws a [ReferenceException](../../../commons/refer/reference_exception) when required is set to True but no references were found.
+Throws a [ReferenceException](../../../commons/refer/reference_exception) when required is set to true but no references were found.

 > `public virtual` List\<object\> Find(object locator, bool required)
 - **locator**: object - locator to find a reference by.